Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Entanglement dynamics

-Following the analysis developed in this section it is also interesting to examine the behavior of the system starting from a factorized initial condition instead of an entangled one.
-In what follows in particular we suppose that at $t=0$ the two spins are in the separable state $|1,0\rangle$ and we study the time behaviour of the concurrence function assuming that the two baths are characterized by the Lorentzian spectral density (\ref{lorentz}).
-The interaction between the two spins, as expressed by the effective Hamiltonian (\ref{hs}), makes possible the generation of entanglement starting from the factorized initial condition before given.
-On the other hand, in view of the fact that the two spins are coupled to two different baths, the quantum correlations that get established in the couple of spins will be destroyed.
+The interaction between the two spins, as expressed by the effective Hamiltonian (\ref{eq:HS}), enables the generation of entanglement starting from the factorized initial condition given before.
+On the other hand, in view of the fact that the two spins are coupled to two different baths, the quantum correlations that are established in the pair of spins will be destroyed.
 In the non-Markovian regime, however, we expect that the entanglement will be preserved for a longer time with respect to the Markovian one.
-This behaviour is confirmed by Figure \ref{fig3} where we report the time behaviour of the concurrence function of the two spins.
-Looking at this figure we can also observe that the degree of entanglement that we can realize in the system starting from the state $|1,0\rangle$ depends on the ratio $\gamma/\gamma_0$.
-In particular, the maximum value of the concurrence function is reached in the non-Markovian case that is $\gamma/\gamma_0=0.1$.
+This is confirmed by the time behaviour of the concurrence function of the two spins for the Lorentzian spectral density of the baths (Figure \ref{fig3}) and for the Ohmic spectral density of the baths (Figure \ref{fig4}).
+Looking at these figures we also observe that the degree of entanglement that we can realize in the system starting from the state $|1,0\rangle$ depends on the ratio $\gamma/\gamma_0$ or $\omega_c/\omega_0$.
+In particular, for the Lorentz spectral density, Figure \ref{fig3}, the maximum value of the concurrence function is reached in the highly non-Markovian case, that is, $\gamma/\gamma_0=0.1$.
+For the Ohmic spectral density, Figure \ref{fig4}, the highly non-Markovian case ($\omega_c/\omega_0=0.1$) corresponds to the presence of the quantum correlation in the system for the longest time.